 Price: FREE

 Groundwater Country Music Festival (CMF) gathers some of the best country artists in the Australian country music industry over three days on the Gold Coast.
 And it’s free!
-After a massive 10-year celebration in 2023, we saw 37 acts in 2024 including Adam Brand, Shannon Noll and Kasey Chambers.
+After a massive 10-year celebration in 2023, the event only continues to get bigger and better.
+In 2025 we saw 37 massic acts including Amy Sheppard, Brad Cox and Sons of Atticus.

 More information: https://groundwatercmf.com